NirmalNaveen20/aws-cloud-projects/SECURITY.md

 For each version of the project, please check the repository to see if it is still maintained and supported.
 If you're using a version that is no longer supported, we strongly encourage you to upgrade to the latest version.

-## Security Updates

-Security updates for each version of this project are released when vulnerabilities are discovered.
-To stay informed about security updates:

-- Watch the repository for release notifications.
-- Check the [Releases](https://github.com/[YourUser]/aws-projects/releases) page periodically for new security patches and updates.

 ## Secure Code Practices

 To help keep this project secure, we follow best practices for secure coding: